Guelphs and Ghibellines: 13th–14th centuries

 At the beginning of the 13th century, Philip of Swabia, a Hohenstaufen, and Otto of Brunswick, a Welf, were rivals for the imperial throne.
 Philip was supported by the Ghibellines as a son of Frederick I, while Otto was supported by the Guelphs.
-Although the Guelphs initially succeeded in getting Otto crowned as Emperor, Otto turned against the Papacy, was excommunicated, and was replaced with Philip's heir Emperor Frederick II.
+Although the Guelphs initially succeeded in getting Otto crowned as Emperor, Otto turned against the Papacy, was excommunicated, and was replaced by Philip's heir Emperor Frederick II.
 Frederick II was an enemy of both Otto and the papacy, and during Frederick's reign, the Guelphs became more strictly associated with the papacy while the Ghibellines became supporters of the Empire and Frederick in particular.
 Pope Gregory IX excommunicated Frederick II in 1227 for failing to go on Crusade, then again for going on the Sixth Crusade (1228–1229) while excommunicated.
 While Frederick was in the Crusader states, this division developed there, and his regent in Italy fought a war with the Pope.
-That war was ended and the excommunication was lifted in 1230, but the hostility continued.
+That war was ended, and the excommunication was lifted in 1230, but the hostility continued.

 In 1237, Frederick entered Italy with a large army, intending to subdue the defiant cities of the Lombard League.
 Pope Gregory tried to broker a peace, but failed.
 Frederick defeated the League at Cortenuova and refused all peace offers from them.
 He besieged Brescia but was repulsed.
 In 1239, Frederick was again excommunicated by Pope Gregory.
 In response, he expelled Franciscan and the Dominican friars from Lombardy and made his son Enzo Imperial vicar in Italy.
 He also annexed Romagna, Marche, the Duchy of Spoleto, and part of the Papal States, and marched through Tuscany hoping to capture Rome.
 He was forced to retreat, sacking the city of Benevento.
-Soon the Ghibelline city of Ferrara fell and Frederick once more advanced, capturing Ravenna and Faenza.
+Soon, the Ghibelline city of Ferrara fell and Frederick once more advanced, capturing Ravenna and Faenza.
 The Pope convened a council, but an Imperial-Pisan fleet defeated a Papal fleet carrying cardinals and prelates from Genoa in the Battle of Giglio.
 Frederick approached Rome.
 Meanwhile, Pope Gregory died.
 Frederick withdrew his forces and freed two cardinals he had jailed in Capua.
 However, Frederick marched again against Rome throughout 1242 and 1243.